 I am James Nichol and I live in Stroud, Gloucestershire, England.
 I began Contemplative Inquiry in August 2012 as part of a project within modern British Druidry.
 My book, Contemplative Druidry: People, Practice and Potential, was published in 2014.
 It includes a foreword, Deep Peace of the Quiet Earth, by Philip Carr-Gomm, at that time Chosen Chief of OBOD (https://www.druidry.org).
 There are major contributions in the main text from 14 other Druids offering diverse perspectives on the topic: https://www.amazon.co.uk/contemplative-druidry-people-practice-potential/dp/1500807206/

-My inquiry soon broadened into a wider exploration of contemplative spiritualities, drawing on the enduring wisdom of many times and places.
-Over time, I discovered an ‘at-homeness’ in the flowing moment, which nourishes and illuminates my life.
-Such at-homeness is not dependent on belief or circumstance, but on the ultimate acceptance that this is what is given.
+Contemplative Inquiry includes personal sharing, discursive writing, poetry and book reviews.
+It reaches beyond Druidry into a wider exploration of contemplative spiritualities, drawing on the enduring wisdom of many times and places.
+Over time, I have found an ‘at-homeness’ in the present moment, which nourishes and illuminates my life.
+It is not dependent on belief or circumstance, but on the ultimate acceptance that this is what is given.

-REVISED AND EDITED WEDNESDAY 14 APRIL 2021
+REVISED AND EDITED SUNDAY 18 JULY 2021